Jon Schillaci: Sex crime charges

 In late October 1999, when Schillaci was returning from Tufts University, the couple's five-year-old son informed his parents that they had "a secret": Schillaci had sexually abused him during piano lessons.
-The family alerted authorities and police served Schillaci with a restraining order.
-Schillaci reported to work the next day and in the afternoon he fled and left his computer and car near a bus station.
+The family alerted authorities, and police served Schillaci with a restraining order.
+Schillaci reported to work the next day, and in the afternoon he fled and left his computer and car near a bus station.
 He gave his car keys to a coworker and told him to get rid of his truck and its contents.

 After speaking with the boy, officials were able to determine that Schillaci had shown him child pornography and sexually abused him between three and seven times during his seven-week period in Deerfield.
 As a result, Schillaci was indicted on sexual assault charges on November 4, 1999, and a bench warrant was issued for his arrest a month later for failing to appear in court.
 The Boston field office of the FBI also issued a warrant for his arrest.
 In September 2000, Schillaci was also charged with 23 counts of possession of child pornography, when approximately 300 images of child pornography were found on the family's computer he used.
 According to authorities, those images contained "every type of sexual act imaginable".

 Fugitive

 Schillaci was seen boarding a Greyhound Lines bus and heading for California.
-Schillaci crossed the Mexico – United States border illegally and remained in Mexico until he was captured and deported, although he traveled within the country.
+Schillaci crossed the Mexico–United States border illegally and remained in Mexico until he was captured and deported, although he traveled within the country.

-Schillaci was seen in Rosarito, Baja California, Mexico in March 2000.
+Schillaci was seen in Rosarito, Baja California, Mexico, in March 2000.
 Before U.S. Marshals could arrive, Schillaci had fled, leaving behind allegations of improper sexual relationships with children in the town.
 It was believed he was working in a pediatrician's office in 2000.
-At the time, Schillaci had used several aliases including Jon Willis, Christopher Keegan and Cody Keegan.
+At the time, Schillaci had used several aliases, including Jon Willis, Christopher Keegan and Cody Keegan.

 Schillaci gained an online following in the underground pedophile community, and was described as a kingpin in the world of child pornography.
 His networks helped him to avoid capture twice and gave financial support by donating money to his PayPal account.
-Using an alias Dylan Thomas (after the Welsh poet), he operated as a DJ for an Internet radio show, The Dylan Thomas Show and became a webmaster of BoyChat in 2003.
-BoyChat is an internet forum for "boylovers", people who discuss their sexual attraction to young boys.
+Using the alias Dylan Thomas (after the Welsh poet), he operated as a DJ for an Internet radio show, The Dylan Thomas Show and became a webmaster of BoyChat in 2003.
+BoyChat is an internet forum for "boy lovers", people who discuss their sexual attraction to young boys.

-Schillaci was living in Guadalajara, Jalisco from approximately February 2003 until September 2006 under the alias Dylan Natchitoches Pierce.
+Schillaci was living in Guadalajara, Jalisco, from approximately February 2003 until September 2006 under the alias Dylan Natchitoches Pierce.
 Erick Anderson Lowell was one of his aliases as well.